shu-go/gli/README.md

 ## Example5: No Hook

 Using gli to get values.
-No Run() implementeda.
+No Run() implemented.

 ```go
 type Global struct {